bijanebrahimi/pybook/README.md

 # pybook
 ![Build Status](https://travis-ci.org/bijanebrahimi/pybook.svg?branch=Development)

 python implementation of [Gitbook](https://github.com/gitbookio/gitbook).
-Currently PyBook only creates an ODT version of the book which for now that can be viewed by libreoffice/openoffice.
+Currently PyBook only creates an **ODT** version of the book for now that can be viewed by libreoffice/openoffice.
 This could be easily then converted to a PDF version.

 # Getting Started
 For a starter, Clone [GitBook's Javascript Book](htpps://github.com/GitbookIO/javascript):